 Several factors determine where a specific apartment falls within the price ranges above:

-- Furnished vs unfurnished: Furnished units cost 10 to 20 percent more but save you the upfront cost of buying furniture
+- Furnished vs unfurnished: Furnished units cost 10 to 20 percent more but save the upfront cost of buying furniture

-- Floor level and lift access: Higher floors with views (especially Rock views) cost more.
+- Floor level and lift access: Higher floors with views, especially Rock views, cost more.
 Buildings without lifts price lower floors at a premium

 How to Search for Apartments in La Linea